An inexpensive Cape Cod family vacation? Is there such a thing? Absolutely!

-The budget for this one-week family vacation is $500.
-For the sake of this example, I've chosen the scenic, centrally-located town of Brewster as your vacation home base.
+For this sample itinerary, I've chosen the scenic, centrally-located town of Brewster as your vacation home base.

-For a super-affordable place to stay, you really can't beat camping at Nickerson State Park.
+For a super-affordable place to stay, you can't beat camping at Nickerson State Park.

-Covering more than 1900 acres in the upscale town of Brewster, Nickerson is (IMHO) the premier state park in Massachusetts - and perhaps in all of New England.
+Covering more than 1900 acres of woodlands, fields, and freshwater ponds, Nickerson is (in my humble opinion) the premier state park in Massachusetts - and perhaps in all of New England.

 At Nickerson, it's all right there for you.
 Swimming, boating, fishing, miles of walking and bike trails, plus lots of free family activities.
 All in one of the prettiest settings you can imagine.